opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 *Step 2: Use the standard analyzer on the query side*

-We want to ensure that our inverted index contains edge N-grams of every term, but we want to match the terms the user types as it is.
-For this, use the `autocomplete` analyzer at index time and the `standard` analyzer at search time.
+We want to ensure that our inverted index contains edge N-grams of every term, but we don't want to match it with edge N-grams of the search query.
+Use the `autocomplete` analyzer at index time but the `standard` analyzer at search time.
-Otherwise, the query is split into edge N-grams and we get results for everything that matches `q`, `u`, and `i`.
+Otherwise, the user query is split into edge N-grams and we get results for everything that matches `q`, `u`, and `i`.
 This is one of the few occasions where we use a different analyzer on the index side and query side.

 ```json